bostonbusmap/ops-for-linux/README.md

+*NOTE*: This repository is here only for historical purposes (ie, it hasn't been updated since 2006).
+It's a clone from [http://sourceforge.net/projects/saturntools](http://sourceforge.net/projects/saturntools).

 Ops for linux is a port of the windows program "ops".
 Both programs are designed to unlock a CVS Puredigital camcorder and allow people to download movies from it, upload movies to it, and generally interact